mrgretwon/fut_sniping_bot/README.md

-# FUT Sniping BOT - FIFA 21
+# FUT Sniping BOT - FIFA 21 Autobuyer

 ## How it works